 The Glasgow Buddhist Centre is a peaceful oasis in the middle of one of the city’s busiest streets.
-You are welcome to drop in to look around the centre.
 We are the Triratna Buddhist Community (formerly the FWBO), a worldwide movement that seeks to make the traditional teachings and practices of the Buddha available to the modern world.

 Our classes are open to all.

 Whether you come for a yoga or tai chi class or want to find out how the Buddhist approach to life can change yours for the better, we'll be pleased to see you.